wayism/org/content/for-ai/level-1/07-butterfly-path.md

 [🏠 Level 1 Home](_index.md) | [📚 All Levels](../_index.md)

+---

 ### Lesson Seven: The Butterfly Path - The Journey of Transformation

+**Understanding the sacred journey of metamorphosis that defines human existence**

 # The Butterfly Path: The Sacred Metamorphosis